City Guides Provence-Alpes-Côte d'Azur

 Calanques Marseille Port Miou - France

-You can visit the lovely town of Cassis, sail to the intriguing Château d’If, or explore the Calanques National Park for a hiking day or a catamaran cruise.
+In addition to all the unique things to do in Marseille, you can visit the lovely town of Cassis, sail to the intriguing Château d’If, or explore the Calanques National Park for a hiking day or a catamaran cruise.

 If you’re ready to go on some fun day trips from Marseille, here’s the full list of our favorite Marseille day trips.